‘Big Brother 19’ Spoilers: First Promo Released, Is It A Clue That ‘BB19’ Will Be All-Stars?

 — Russell Hantz (@russellhantz) May 2, 2017

-Of course, many felt that he wouldn’t be able to say if he was going to be on the series because they sign a contract barring them from revealing anything before the show airs.
+Of course, many felt that he wouldn’t be able to say if he was going to be in the series because they sign a contract barring them from revealing anything before the show airs.
 Even so, can you imagine him in the Big Brother house?
 He’d find a diamond power of veto without looking.

 Russell took the time to clear up a rumor floating around social media about his family.
 Apparently, a Big Brother fan allegedly said that his whole family is banned from ever appearing on a CBS show, and he revealed that was not true.